|Nutritional Guidelines (per serving)|

-Halibut is not a budget-friendly fish, but it is a delicious fish with mild flavor and a firm, flaky texture.
-Watch for sales; it is well worth a splurge.
+Halibut is not a budget-friendly fish, but it is delicious, with mild flavor and a firm, flaky texture.
+Watch for sales; otherwise, it's well worth a splurge.

-Prepare the halibut fillets for the broiler a few hours ahead of time for an easy fuss-free dinner.
+Prepare the fillets for the broiler a few hours ahead of time for a simple, fuss-free dinner.

 - 2 pounds red-skinned potatoes, scrubbed, cut into 1-inch pieces

 - 4 halibut fillets, about 6 to 8 ounces each

 - Kosher salt and freshly ground black pepper, to taste